-RAILROAD IRON MANUFACTURE.
-Eighteen years ago, (1854,) the annual consumption of railway bars in the United States was 447,658 tons, of which 339,439 tons were imported, and 108,016 tons only were manufactured here.
-It will be seen by these figures that of the total American consumption of railway bars at that time, less than one, third was of American manufacture, and more than two thirds was imported, Since that time there have been vast changes, both in the amount consumed and in the proportions of domestic and loreign manufacture.
-The figures for 1872, show a consumption of railway hars in the United States amounting to ,504,591 tons, of which 975,000 tons were manufactured in this country, and 529,591 tons were imported.
-The old conditions are reversed, about two-thirds of our railway bars being made in our own country, and about one third being of foreign manufacture.
+RAILROAD IRON MANUFACTURE, Eighteen years ago, (1854,) the annual consumption of railway bars in the United States was 447,658 tons. of which 339,439 tons were imported, and 108,-016 tons only were manufactured here.
+It will be seen by these figures that of the total American consumption of railway bars at that time, less than onethird was of American manufacture, and more than two thirds was imported. tion, I bought a few copies of the paper | Since that time there have been vast changes, both in the amount consumed and in the proportions of domestic and foreign manufacture.
+The figures for 1872, show a consumption of railway hars in the United States amounting to 1,504,591 tons, of which 975,000 tons were manufactured in this country, and 529,591 tons were imported.
+The old conditions are reversed, about two-thirds of our railway bars being inside in our own country, and about one third being of foreign manufacture.

-A SLIP.-You are generally looks assumething very intently when it happens-perhaps you are smiling to yourself.
-Then your left foot should out to one side with a suddenness that oreates a sickness in the family.
+A SLIP.-You are generally looking at something very intently when it happens -perhaps you are smaling to yourself.
+Then your left foot should out to one side with a suddenness that creates a sickness in the family.
 Ice commences to form on your spine and perspiration on your brow, and your scalp lifts enough to permit a streak of cold air to pass under.
-The other legs gets out at this juncture, your head snaps violently to the front, and there is a faint impression on your mind that the world is about to come to an end with nobody in charge.
+The other lags gets out at this uncture, your head enaps violently to the front, and there is a faint impression on your mind that the world is about to come to an end with nobody in charge.
 Miles of sidewalk spin out from you like lightning.
 Three story buildings jamp over your head in swift succession.
 People disappear suddenly and with appalling mystery.
-Then your eyes close, your consciousness wanes, and your son goes out in one expiring quiver, andand you arrive.
+Then your eyes close, your consciousness wanes, and your soul goes out in one expiring quiver, and-and you arrive.
 The hard reality of the scene is then forced upon you.

-The English newspapers mention a most reprehensible hoar played upon the Rev. Dr. Cumming.
-That gentle-man was to lecture at Folkstone on "The Pope and his work in England," but just as he was about to begin, a telegram was placed in his hand, informing him that the Pope had died that morning.
-The reverend doctor was too learned not to remember the "Nil nisi bonum."
-He pawed away the snow from the body as intended distribe into a mild comment on the solemn event.
+The English newspapers mention a most reprehensible hoax played upon the Rev. Dr. Cumming.
+That gentleman was to lecture at Folkstone on "The Pope and his work in England," but just as he was about to begin, a telegram was placed in his hand, informing him that the Pope had died that morning. reverend doctor was too learned not to remember the "Nil nisi bonum."
+He had intended to pitch into the Pope after his accustomed manner; but how nonld he, now that the poor Pope had four days, through all the storm, and had stepped out?
+So he softened down his intended distribe into a mild comment on the solemn event.
 His feelings on discovery of the hoax, are not described

-It is said that Governor Geary died from the affects of hair-dye, the sugar of lead, which is the principal ingredient in such nostrums, having poisoned the sculp and affected the brain.
-This fact, given them a chance to save themselves caution, and those who dye should dye no more, until they die indeed.
+It is said that Governor Geary died from the affects of hair dye, the sugar of lead, which is the principal ingredient in such nostrums, having poisoned the scalp and affected the brain.
+This fact, if it is a fact, should rouse the bump of caution, and those who dye should dye no more, until they die indeed.

-Alfonso, Prince of Asturias, son of the ex Queen Isabella, must not be con-founded with Alfonso, or Alonso, son of Don Carles, who is said to be at the head of the Carlists in the Basque provinces.
-The daughter of the Duc de Montpensier, whom the former is to marry, ist he Prince's consin.
+Alfonso, Prince of Asturias, son of the ex Queen Isabella, must not be con-founded with Alfonso, or Alouso, son of Don Carlos, who is said to be at the head of the Carlists in the Basque provinces.
+The daughter of the Duc de Montpensier, whom the former is to marry, ist he Prince's cousin.